tibinthomas/ngx-img-zoom/projects/ngx-img-zoom/README.md

 Still in early development, more features are planned and incoming.
 Should be in a working state right now but it's not tested in lots of different setups yet.

-Demonstration of available features available [here](http://demo.purchasecommerce.com/).
+Demonstration of available features available [here](https://ngx-img-zoom.firebaseapp.com/).

 ## About

 ngx-img-zoom is inspired by [angular2-image-zoom](https://github.com/brtnshrdr/angular2-image-zoom) and JQuery libraries such as [jQuery Zoom](http://www.jacklmoore.com/zoom/) and [elevateZoom-plus](http://igorlino.github.io/elevatezoom-plus/) but a pure Angular2+ implementation of similar concepts.
+Also it has Angular Universal support too.
 ## Available options

 Option | Default&#160;value | Description | Example value